YuqiaoZhang/ComputerScience/README.md

 # accept the Agreement
 ssh -L8080:localhost:943 root@x.x.x.x ## use ssh forwarding to tunnel through the firewall
-# access the https://localhost:8080/admin (with the "/admin") by the web browser
+# access the https://localhost:8080/admin (with the "/admin") by your web browser
-# the web browser may warn the website is unsafe and we may ignore the warning
+# your web browser may warn the website is unsafe and we may ignore the warning
 # login with the admin user "openvpn"
 # accept the Agreement to start the OpenVPN Access Server